Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day4/challange8/description.md

 #### Cypher

 Build a symple cypher.
-Assuming that you can use all letters in the alphabet, only lowercase characters, point commas and question marks, build a cypher that turns readable text into unreadable coded text and then back to your original readable text.
+Assuming that you can use all letters in the alphabet, only lowercase characters, point, comma, '', "" and question marks, build a cypher that turns readable text into unreadable coded text and then back to your original readable text.

 **Example:**